PiKVM V4 Mini & Plus¶

 Do not block the ventilation holes on the sides of the device.
-This is especially true for the V4 Plus, which has active cooling.
+This is especially important for the V4 Plus, which has an active cooling.

 Wait until PiKVM starts and shows a greeting on the built-in display.
 Do not turn off the device until it's fully booted for the first time.

 Carefully read the "First steps" guide - how to find a device on the network, how to log in there, change passwords, and so on.
 Follow the steps described there and come back to this page.